 How to Avoid Moths in your Knitwear

 1. Make sure your knitwear is clean when you put it away.
 Moths lay their eggs in dirt so the larvae have something to eat, so always wash your knitwear before storing it.
-If you’d like some tips on washing your woollens, you can read more about that here.
+I have instructions for how to wash your wool or cashmere knitwear if you need them.

 2. Lavender, cedar, rosemary, mint, thyme, and cloves are all natural scents that deter moths in wool clothing.
 Put dried herbs in sachets to keep in your drawers, and change them every 6 months when the scent fades.
 Pick the scent you like best.